 This means that they are moving quickly all the way to the bus stop.

-2. For example describe and explain the trends in this graph that show obesity rates in The USA.
+Example Two: Describe and explain the trends in this graph that show obesity rates in The USA.

 As the time increases the percentage of adults in the US who are obese also increases.

 For example in 1961 10.7% were obese and in 2011 35.9% were obese.